 Superior vena cava syndrome (SVCS) is a group of problems caused when blood flow through the superior vena cava (SVC) is slowed down.
 The SVC is a large vein that drains blood away from the head, neck, arms, and upper chest and into the heart.

 SVCS is most often seen in people who have cancer.
 In most cases of SVCS, the blood flow slows down over a few days or even weeks, and symptoms cause the person to get medical help.
 In very rare cases, SVCS happens fast and may lead to blockage of the SVC.
-This, in turn, blocks the airway so the person can’t breathe.
-SVCS is very serious when it occurs in adults.
+This may cause rare but serious upper respiratory problems from fluid build-up (edema).
+This can make it hard for a person to breathe.
+SVCS may be serious when it occurs in adults.
 But it can be life-threatening in children.

 SVCS is caused when the flow of blood in the SVC vein slows.
 This vein carries blood from the head, neck, chest, and arms to the heart.
 Blood flow may be slowed by a blood clot, a tumor, or because the vein is being compressed by nearby tissue.